propeldata/propel-nextjs-starter-app/README.md

 ### Run your local development server

-1. Run `yarn` to install the sample application's dependencies.
+1. Run `yarn` to install dependencies.
 2. Run `yarn dev` to launch the local development server.
 3. Browse to https://localhost:3000.
 4. Select your Metric from the drop-down menu.